 Story Saturday is a new evening of story telling from A Word In Your Ear.
-Writer-performer Clare Reddaway teams up with fellow authors to bring you a medley of stories full of vim, vigour and wit.
+Writer-performer Clare Reddaway teams up with fellow authors to bring you a medley of stories full of drama and wit.

 CLARE REDDAWAY: Clare’s short stories have been published in anthologies, on the web and in magazines, and they have won or been shortlisted for a number of prizes.
 ‘Clare’s writing has a wonderful lyrical quality’ [NYC Midnight judge].
 ‘There is a universal quality which makes reading this fiction such a pleasure and a delight’ [NYC Midnight judge].
 ‘A beautiful piece of writing,’ [Stella Feehily, playwright].